rodydavis/signals.dart/packages/signals/README.md

 ## DevTools

-There is an early version of a devtools extension included with the `preact_signals` package.
+There is an early version of a devtools extension included with this package.